-To connect all of the letters I am going to use the link punch and punch out a bunch of links out of silver glitter paper.
+To connect all of the letters use the link punch and punch out a bunch of links out of silver glitter paper.

-The letter T is a little bit difficult since the link punch doesn’t work because of the shape of the letter.
-So for the T, I used the number 4 as a guide and cut my own holes using a craft knife.
+The letter T is a little bit different because of the shape of the letter.
+For the T, I used the number 4 as a guide and cut my own holes using a craft knife.

 All of the letters have their holes punched for the links, and you can see the banner is coming together really pretty quickly.

 They are a tight fit so be careful not to tear them, but once they are inserted they are very secure.

-I wanted a little extra space between they and the 4 since there would be a space between the two when writing them out in a sentence. to create the extra space, cut the ends off of two links.
+I wanted a little extra space between the two words.
+To create the extra space, cut the ends off of two links.

 To hang the banner you can string twine or ribbon through the holes on each end of the banner, BUT I really like the link look so I am going to carry that throughout the banner, even the ends.

-I made sure to continue the red, white and blue color pattern so everything flowed nicely.
+I made sure to continue the red, white, and blue color pattern so everything flowed nicely.

 The finished banner is super cute, and the whole thing came together so quickly!

-It looks great hanging on my wall!
+My new patriotic decorations look great hanging on my wall!

 How do you decorate for the 4th of July?
-Share and comment below!